 In January 2022, Brazil also enacted an interim law aimed at taking retaliation measures, as was the case with the amendment of the EU Regulation.
 Under this interim law, if another WTO Member not participating in the MPIA does not agree to the negotiations and files an appeal into the void, Brazil is able to take countermeasures 60 days after Brazil notifies such WTO Member of its intention to take such countermeasures.
-This interim law is issued by the President, and is expected to become a permanent law if approved by the Congress within 60 days of its enactment.
+This interim law was subsequently approved by the Congress in May 2022 and became a permanent law.